amitbahar/data-structures/README.md

-i do not take any responsibily for ills made this code.
+i do not take any responsibility for ills made by this code.